-After a life of intense suffering, all animals in the sheep export industry are killed at a very young age, drastically cutting short their normal life span.
+After a life of intense suffering, all animals in the poultry industry are killed at a very young age, drastically cutting short their normal life span.
 Each animal values their life and doesn't want to die.
+Even animals raised in "free range" systems suffer many of the same practices and end up at the same slaughterhouse.
+There is no such thing as the